 Preface

 I live in a place where the culture views time fluidly, most people rely on walking to get anywhere, and the majority of the population handwash their clothing, bathe in a bucket, and use pit latrines because they don’t have indoor plumbing.
+Field Trips

 Field trips are a really big deal at my school.
 They are a big deal because they take a lot of coordination to make them happen and because they are expensive.
 Because of the time it takes to coordinate a field and its expense, they don’t happen often.
 (The last time my school had a field trip was in 2013.)